Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Introduction

-For the construction of hybrid adverse weather conditions dataset HAC, there are $\sim\!316K$ pairs of $2^5\!-\!1\!=\!31$ adverse conditions with five common weather types (namely haze, rain streak, snow, night, and raindrop) arranged in combination except for the clean one.
+Apart from the network, we manage to construct a hybrid adverse weather conditions dataset HAC, which covers $\sim\!316K$ pairs of $2^5\!-\!1\!=\!31$ adverse conditions with five common weather types (namely haze, rain streak, snow, night, and raindrop) arranged in combination except for the clean one.
 To synthesize sufficient and diverse pairwise data efficiently and at low consumption, we develop a powerful generator AdverseGAN to learn from adverse conditions so as to approximate the degradation implicitly rather than expensive manual labeling.
 Thus, the training set can be automatically generated by AdverseGAN with minimal labor cost.
-On the contrary, the test set is meticulously handcrafted by our recruited experts for authoritative evaluation.
+To guarantee authoritative evaluation, the test set is meticulously handcrafted by our recruited experts.
 The domain gap between the training and test sets allows for better evaluation of the generalization ability which is critical for real-world applications, especially when the real data is infeasible.
 Comprehensive experimental results substantiate the superiority of the RAHC beyond state-of-the-art restoration methods on both HAC and conventional datasets.

 In conclusion, the main contributions are summarized as follows: \begin{itemize}[noitemsep] \item We propose a novel framework, dubbed RAHC, to restore diverse hybrid adverse weather conditions while enjoying the properties of being concise, flexible, and powerful. \item We present a multi-head blend block to provide multiple representation subspaces for multi-degeneration learning.
 Meanwhile, a reconstruction vectors aided restoration scheme is devised for severely deteriorated hybrid adverse conditions, as well as an output space discrimination regime for unified learning of diverse hybrid degradations. \item A new synthetic dataset HAC for arbitrary hybrid adverse weather conditions restoration is constructed.
-To the best of our knowledge, HAC is the first to encompass such a wide range of scenarios and provides the most comprehensive benchmark for this task. \item Solid and promising experimental results on HAC and conventional datasets demonstrate the effectiveness, superiority, and robustness of our proposed RAHC. \end{itemize}
+To the best of our knowledge, HAC is the first to encompass such a wide range of scenarios and provides the most comprehensive benchmark for this task. \item Extensive experimental results on HAC and conventional datasets demonstrate the effectiveness, superiority, and robustness of our proposed RAHC. \end{itemize}